BenSimmers/create-vite-bootstrapper/README.md

 - Zustand for state management
 - React Router for routing
 - vitest for testing components
+- nginx for serving the app
+- Docker for containerizing the app
 - makefile for running common tasks
 ## Usage